GSI-CS-CO/timing-docker/README.md

 ## Common Problems

-### How can I get my builds?
+### Where can I get my builds?

-Just work inside workspace directory, this will be mounted.
+Just work inside the workspace directory, this will be mounted.

-### Quartus or Make Target crashes (core dumped)
+### Quartus or make target crashes (core dumped)

 Solution: